 Ed was raised in Kodiak and is of native Alutiiq descent.
-Throughout his 40 year storied career he commercial fished the waters from Kodiak to the Bering Sea for crab, salmon, bottom fish and halibut, co-founded Kenai Coastal Tours to operate wildlife and glaciers tours to the Kenai Fjords National Park onboard an innovative high-speed and stabilized 149 passenger vessel he helped design.
-Ed served as CEO for his native village corporation until he was lured away to Lawrence Livermore National Laboratory to work on a DARPA-funded research and development project to develop a hydrogen gas launcher system capable of launching satellites and other consumables into low earth orbit.
+Throughout his 40-year storied career he has commercial fished the waters from Kodiak to the Bering Sea for crab, salmon, bottomfish and halibut, co-founded Kenai Coastal Tours to operate wildlife and glaciers tours to the Kenai Fjords National Park onboard an innovative high-speed and stabilized 149 passenger vessel he helped design.
+Ed served as CEO for his native village corporation until he was lured away to Lawrence Livermore National Laboratory to work on a DARPA-funded research project to develop a hydrogen gas launcher system capable of launching satellites and other consumables into low earth orbit.
 After the DARPA project Ed was recruited by ENSTAR Natural Gas in Anchorage, Alaska as their Distribution Supervisor to oversee all distribution pipeline construction and gas service to over 345,000 customers.
 Ed’s prior workplace experiences coupled with the broad base of competencies he has acquired over the years brought him full circle back to his roots in Kodiak when he was recruited in 2010 by his native regional corporation, Koniag, Inc., to help design, construct and manage a world class, multipurpose facility (the Kodiak Brown Bear Center) on their native ancestral Alutiiq homelands in the Karluk Basin.
-Ed is proud to manage this special place that embodies native Alutiiq culture and heritage and serves as a platform and base for guided bear viewing, fishing, meetings, Alutiiq cultural and preservation activities and wildlife and environmental studies.
+Ed is proud to manage this special place that embodies his native Alutiiq culture and heritage and serves as a platform and base for guided bear viewing, fishing, meetings, Alutiiq cultural and preservation activities and wildlife and environmental studies.

 NATASHA PANAMARIOFF, Head Chef